The History of Pre-Angkor

 Considering the plenty of historical remains, Angkor Borei (including Phnom Da) was the most suitable capital of Funan, and Takeo (including Angkor Borei) may fit for 'Te-mu city'.
 Then the location of Na-fu-na' is the next problem.
 Pelliot suggests it was 'Navanakar', Kampot province.
 Kampot area may be a probable candidate, where directly faces sea and had the port facility.
 There is inscription of Jayavarman I who donated there.
 (M. Vickery, Toyo, p41)

 For short term, Funan shifted its capital to 'Na-fu-na', but Isanavrman did not allow Funan to stay in Cambodia.
-He finally expelled Funan until 630 AD.
+He finally expelled Funan until 630.

-For the Funan people, ‘Navanakar’is the easiest place to evacuate in case of danger.,
+For the Funan people, ‘Navanakar’ was the easiest place to evacuate in case of danger.,

 Angkor Borei and Takeo